BlockchainCommons/GordianSeedTool-iOS/SeedTool/Markdown/what-is-key-derivation.md

 [604b93f2/48'/0'/0'/0]
 ```

 The first number (`604b93f2` in this example) is the fingerprint of the master key, which is not the seed, but derived *from* the seed.
 The rest is the derivation path proper, which was defined by [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
-It explains the steps to derive a particular key: in this case the derivation path refers to the second key of the zeroth key of the zeroth key of the forty-eighth key derived from the master key.
+It explains the steps to derive a particular key: in this case the derivation path refers to the zeroth key of the zeroth key of the zeroth key of the forty-eighth key derived from the master key.

 However, the derivation path is more than just a listing of how to get to a key.
 It also defines what meaning of each derivation step is, per BIP-44: